mucommander/mucommander/readme.txt

 - New 'Open in both panels' and 'Go to parent in both panels' features (mapped onto Meta+Enter and Meta+Backspace by default) that open browsable files with a similar name in both panels.
-- 'Mkfile' can now allocate space for the file.
+- 'Mkfile' can now allocate space to the newly created file.
+- New 'Rename' option added to file operations, allowing files that already exist in the destination to be renamed (contributed by Mariusz Jakubowski).

 Improvements:
 - Added an 'Explore bookmarks' item to the 'Bookmarks' menu.